renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Finished restyling of Github Favorites.
 I now know that I hate styling HTML Tables

 **Thoughts:** I got stuck really hard in HTML Tables styling I'll mark this subject to study more.

+### Day 34: May 31, 2022

+**Today's Progress**: Bugfixes in Github Favorites and SPA Universe, some features that were missing were done.

+**Thoughts:** Tomorrow I'm gonna start diving into APIs and ReactJS, felling anxious.